-- The radiotracer may cause allergic reaction in some patients, although such cases are extremely rare.
-You should inform the doctor of any allergies you have or experienced any reaction with your previous nuclear medicine test.
+- The radiotracer may cause an allergic reaction in some patients, although such cases are extremely rare.
+You should inform the doctor of any allergies you have or experienced any reaction to your previous nuclear medicine test.

 - Injection of the radiotracer may cause slight redness or pain which soon disappears.

-- Thyroid scan cannot be done on pregnant ladies or breastfeeding mothers.
+- A thyroid scan cannot be done on pregnant ladies or breastfeeding mothers.

-- Thyroid scan may be time consuming. it may take several hours for the radiotracer to accumulate in the body part to be examined.
+- The thyroid scan may be time-consuming. it may take several hours for the radiotracer to accumulate in the body part to be examined.